peaky76/compytition/README.md

-# python-poetry-template
+# compytition

-A template for python projects using poetry as package manager.
-Includes dependabot and basic ci with linting, typing and testing.
+A library for all sorts of ranking, rating and scoring classes and algorithms